linux-credentials/credentialsd/README.md

-🚧 Excuse the mess, work in progress! 🚧
+# credentialsd

-# Linux Credential Manager API
+A Linux Credential Manager API.

+(Previously called `linux-webauthn-platform-api`.)

 ## How to run